LibertyGlobal/Guide-SDK/README.md

 ####Specifying fields to retrieve####
-It`s quite important to get only data you really need, so please, specify fields as following.
+It's quite important to get only data you really need, so please, specify fields as following.

     kraken.config.region = 'NL';
     kraken.Channel.create()